 Dogs Trust’s have so many great gifts for dog lovers of all ages (and for dogs too!) and you also get to help the UK’s largest dog welfare charity care for thousands of dogs every year as all profits go towards the vital work the charity does for the nation’s dogs, from rehoming and training services, to education and outreach projects.
 I’m loving the True Love Shopper Bag, the Daschund Socks, the fact Pound Puppies are back (I desperately wanted one as a child) and of course the chance to sponsor a dog!

-Disclosure – I received PR samples for some of the products mentioned in this guide.
+Disclosure – I received PR samples or payment for some of the products mentioned in this guide.
 I have not included anything I wouldn’t genuinely buy as a gift myself.